How to Involve Introverts in Employee Engagement Strategy at Workplace

 There you have it, ways on how to involve introverts in your Employee Engagement Strategy.

 You must understand that every human being is different.
 We all have different characteristics and shine in our ways.

 If you want your workplace to shine as well, you must acknowledge this fact.
 As managers, you must not mistake the silence of introverts for ignorance.
 It’s their way of taking time to adjust.

 We’re not encouraging you to divide employees based on their introversion or extroversion nature.
-You must encourage them to mingle and form a bond.
+Instead, you must encourage them to mingle and form a bond.

 But, you must understand they have different ways of doing it.

 Now, you might think you have already engaged your employees.
-But, are they doing it willingly or forcefully?
-On how to get them engaged willingly and effectively, that was the motive behind this piece.
+But are they doing it willingly or forcefully?
+On how to get them engaged willingly and effectively was the motive behind this piece.